Two Twisted Crowns Summary, Characters and Themes

 Summary

-Jespyr sacrifices herself to the alderwood mist to guide them, while Elm and Ione retrieve the Maiden Card and Elm proposes.
+Jespyr sacrifices herself to the mist, guiding the group forward.
+Elm and Ione retrieve the Maiden Card, and Elm proposes to Ione, solidifying their bond amidst the encroaching darkness.

-In the alderwood, Ravyn’s group reunites with Ione.
-They return to Yew Castle to find Hauth wreaking havoc.
-The Nightmare orchestrates a plan, leading to the Destriers’ demise.
-Ravyn is gravely injured in a battle with Hauth.
+In the misty alderwood, Ravyn’s group reunites with Ione, and they return to Yew Castle to find Hauth’s tyranny in full force.
+The Nightmare orchestrates a final plan, leading to the Destriers’ defeat.
+During the climactic battle, Ravyn is gravely wounded by Hauth, but Elm uses Hauth’s infected blood to complete the Providence Deck, allowing the mist to consume Hauth at last.

 two twisted crowns summary